V. T. Krishnamachari

 Rao Bahadur Sir Vangal Thiruvenkatachari Krishnamachari KCSI, KCIE (8 February 1881 – 14 February 1964) was an Indian civil servant and administrator.
 He served as the Diwan of Baroda from 1927 to 1944, Prime Minister of Jaipur State from 1946 to 1949 and as a member of the Rajya Sabha from 1961 to 1964.

 Early life

 Krishnamachari was born in the village of Vangal in the then Salem District on 8 February 1881.
 He was the fourth and youngest son of Vangal Thiruvenkatachari (1837–1934) a rich and powerful landlord.

 Krishnamachari had his early education in Vangal and graduated from the Presidency College, Madras and Madras Law College.
-On completion of his education, Krishnamachari qualified for the Indian civil service.
+On completion of his education, Krishnamachari joined the Madras Civil Service in 1903 as Deputy Collector.

-Indian Civil Service
+Madras Civil Service

-Krishnamachari served the Additional Secretary of the Madras Board of Revenue from 1913 to 1919 and was the trustee to the Vizianagaram estate from 1919 to 1922.
+Krishnamachari served as Assistant Secretary to the Board of Revenue (Land Revenue) from 1913 to 1916 and was Under Secretary, Local and Municipal Government, from 1916 to 1919.
+He was a trustee to the Vizianagaram estate from 1919 to 1920.
+He was district collector and magistrate from 1920 to 1924 and officiating Secretary to the Law Department from 1924 to 1927.
+He went on foreign service as Diwna of Baroda State from February 1927.

 Diwan of Baroda

 Krishnamachari was appointed Diwan of Baroda in 1927 and he served from 1927 to 1944.
 Krishnamachari has been one of the longest serving Diwans of Baroda.
 While serving as Diwan, Krishnamachari also served in the Committee of Ministers, Chamber of Indian Princes from 1941 to 1944.

 While serving as Diwan of Baroda, Krishnamachari launched a massive rural reconstruction programme in the princely state.